Counties 1 Midlands West (North): Midlands 3 West (North) (2000–2009)

-Midlands 2 West (North) (2009–present)
+Midlands 2 West (North) (2009–22)

-League restructuring by the RFU meant that Midlands 3 West (North) and Midlands 3 West (South) were renamed as Midlands 2 West (North) and Midlands 2 West (South), with both leagues remaining at tier 7.
-Promotion was now to Midlands 1 West (formerly Midlands 2 West) and relegation to Midlands 3 West (North) (formerly Midlands 4 West (North)).
+League restructuring by the RFU meant that Midlands 3 West (North) and Midlands 3 West (South) were renamed Midlands 2 West (North) and Midlands 2 West (South), with both leagues remaining at tier 7.
+Promotion was to Midlands 1 West (formerly Midlands 2 West) and relegation to Midlands 3 West (North) (formerly Midlands 4 West (North)).